 The team maturation/learning curve

 The Wisdom of Teams (Katzenbach & Smith, 1993) is one of the most popular contemporary texts on teams.
-In their book, Katzenbach & Smith discuss the team maturation process and introduce their “team learning curve” (Figure 2).
-This curve illustrates the relationship of a team’s performance (Y axis) to the degree of a team’s development or maturation (X axis).
-Katzenbach & Smith (1993) indicate that teams go through a transformation from working groups, to a state of diminished effectiveness (pseudo teams), to a potential team, to a real team with the ultimate goal being that of becoming a high- performing team.
+In their book, Katzenbach & Smith discuss the team maturation process and introduce their “team learning curve”.
+This is an S-curve illustrating the relationship between a team’s performance (Y axis) and the degree of a team’s development or maturation (X axis).
+Katzenbach & Smith (1993) indicate that teams go through a transformational process, shifting from what is considered simple “working groups”, towards initially a state of diminished effectiveness (pseudo teams), which also represents the lowest point of the curve, forming afterwards what is called “a potential team”.
+Next stages of maturity for the team -climbing up the steep slope of the curve- are the states of being “a real team” with the ultimate goal that of becoming “a high- performing team”.

 The real performance gains are achieved at the next stage of a team’s maturity; the stage of a ‘real team’, which is graphically depicted as the steepest portion of the learning curve.
 Here, collective accountability and shared task objectives emerge for the first time within the group and small gains build up towards significant performance results.
 The final state -the ideal goal for teams and team leaders- is the ‘high performing team’.
 In theory at this stage of maturity and development the team acts as a self-directed, self-organized entity in which members are committed to group effectiveness but simultaneously strive for each other’s personal growth and success.
 That type of commitment transcends the team.
 This milestone while attainable, in practice very few teams reach it.